ceth-x86/words/README.md

 - `db/count-words` - Count the total number of words
 - `db/count-meanings` - Count the total number of meanings
 - `db/count-examples` - Count the total number of examples
+- `db/get-all-collections` - Get all collections
+- `db/get-collection-by-id` - Get a specific collection by ID
+- `db/create-collection!` - Create a new collection
+- `db/update-collection!` - Update a collection's details
+- `db/delete-collection!` - Delete a collection
+- `db/get-collection-words` - Get all words in a collection
+- `db/add-word-string-to-collection!` - Add a word to a collection
+- `db/remove-word-string-from-collection!` - Remove a word from a collection
+- `db/get-word-collections` - Get all collections containing a specific word

 ## Export Functions